-This imbalance is often short lived though, if you have your Roles and Goals well defined.
+This imbalance is often short lived though, if you Mind Mapping your Roles and Goals and they are well defined.

 Take some time out and draw a Mind Map with yourself as the central theme.
 Draw six branches coming out of central theme and list the roles you have to fulfill in your life.
 An example of roles could be:

 Once you have these roles on your Mind Map, put down three goals for each of them on your Mind Map for the coming year.